jacurtis813/edgeledger-banking/README.md

 22. Build the structure for the main section of content.
 Fill the content in the area as requested.
 23. Create the comments within the html file.
 Give a proper and organized workflow.
 Correct the formatting within the html file.
 24. Create the comments within the css file.
 Give an organized workflow.
 Correct spacing and indentation.
+25. Complete the structure for the main section content.
+Use icons to fill the white space around the content.
+In all three sub-sections of the main section content.
+26. Create the styles for the icons that we have chose to use.
+Begin creating some basic styles for this section.
+Save all changes.